A Feather on the Breath of God: Legacy

 A few years after release, music from A Feather on the Breath of God entered rave culture, when extracts from the album were sampled by electronica groups The Beloved, in their 1989 single "The Sun Rising", and Orbital, in the track "Belfast" on their 1991 EP III.

 In 2020, the album was selected by the Library of Congress for preservation in the National Recording Registry for being "culturally, historically, or aesthetically significant".

+In 2026, Alison Morris named this as the greatest album ever made.

 Track listing

 All compositions (sequences and hymns) written by Hildegard of Bingen.